arg0s/arg0s.in/_posts/2014-05-14-running-efficient-meetings-at-your-startup.md

 * Learn a new thing from each other

-One of the things that has always amazed me about the [Levitum](http://www.levitum.com) is the amount of talent and knowledge everyone has on a wide range of subjects.
+One of the things that has always amazed me about the [Levitum](http://www.levitum.com) team is the amount of talent and knowledge everyone has on a wide range of subjects.
 Often enough, the day to day routine of our work doesn't let us explore this as much as we'd like.
 And what better way to bring a team together than just share your knowledge and passion with each other.

+> **And what better way to bring a team together than just share your knowledge and passion with each other.**

 We're hoping to cover off a wide range of topics - technology, business, social media, sports, photography, music and more.
-The goal of these sessions is to keep things informal, and not require a lot of prep.
-In the interest of sharing this with everyone else who may be interested, and doesn't mind ad-hoc learning without a set agenda or formal structure, we'll open this out as a Hangout on-air.
+The goal of these sessions is to keep things informal, and not need a lot of prep.

+In the interest of sharing this with everyone else who are interested, we plan open this out to the public.
+So, if you don't mind ad-hoc learning without a set agenda or formal structure, join us on our weekly Knot Hangout on-air*.

 ## Friday - The Truth